In addition to access to specialized instrumentation in individual labs, students have access to the following university-wide core facilities:

 The Biophysics Core Facility supports Johns Hopkins Malaria Research Institute investigators who want to characterize macromolecules or macromolecular complexes using biophysical techniques (isothermal titration calorimetry, dynamic light scattering, circular dichroism, and x-ray crystallography).

-Instrumentation necessary for basic and advanced light and electron microscopy (LM/EM), including 3-D and 4-D imaging, FRET, FRAP, and FCS, among others.
+Basic and advanced light and electron microscopy (LM/EM), including 3-D and 4-D imaging, FRET, FRAP, and FCS, among others.

 Compound repository and high throughput robotics laboratory services for enzymatic and biologic assays.